image courtesy of Robert Dolton through Cupolas of Capitalism

 |

-The Top For this description, the top of the Louisiana capitol starts at the 22nd floor where the tower is decreased in width and cut to an octagon.
-From here up there is a large amount of carved and sculpted detailing, and the building is tapered three more times.
+The Top For this description, the top of the Louisiana state capitol building starts at the 22nd floor where the tower is decreased in width and cut to an octagon.
+From here up, there is a large amount of carved and sculpted detailing, and the building is tapered three more times.

 Sculptures The octagonal shape of the building above the first tapering is disguised a bit by the huge sculptures at the smaller four sides, so at first it still looks square.
 The four winged sculptures represent Law, Science, Philosophy and Art.
 The top, right image also shows the carved ornamentation between them that runs across the tops of these two tiers.